wbenarto/QELP/README.md

+Note to self:
+1. Web should append all new reservations until 5 tables are filled then the rest will go to waiting list
+2. Needs to separate functionality to respective file.

 Development Phases
 Initial Instructions
 Today you will be building a Node / Express based web applications for handling reservation requests.